GuestClone/Crafatble-Bedrock-Files/README.md

 Credits:
 All Credit goes to the author and creator of this mod and credit to Mcreator.
-You may Alter the mod for your own uses BUT you may not distribute this mod without permission.
+You may Alter, Edit, Add new elements to the mod for your own uses BUT you may not distribute this mod without permission.